 The driver smuggling illegal aliens along a road marked "375" claims to have been "fishing in Cuernavaca."
 375 refers to Nevada State Road 375, known as the "Extraterrestrial Highway" for being near Area 51.
 Cuernavaca is the Mexican city which British ufologist Gordon Creighton claimed a flying saucer had crashed near in 1951 and the saucer's dead aliens thereupon whisked away by the U.S. Air Force with Mexico's alleged cooperation.

 Producers Walter F. Parkes and Laurie MacDonald originally wanted Barry Sonnenfeld to direct, because he had helmed the darkly humorous Addams Family movies.
-However, Soonenfeld was making Get Shorty (1995) at the time, so Les Mayfield was going to replace him, because the positive reception to his film Miracle on 34th Street (1994).
-The producers saw that film later and decided he was inappropriate for a sci-fi comedy, so they decided to wait until Sonnenfeld was available.
+However, Sonnenfeld was making Get Shorty (1995) at the time, so Les Mayfield was going to replace him, because of the positive reception to his film Miracle on 34th Street (1994).
+The producers saw that film later, and decided he was inappropriate for a science fiction comedy, so they decided to wait until Sonnenfeld was available.

-To make them into credible flying saucers, the CG renditions of the towers at Flushing Meadows, Corona Park, where the finale takes place, are substantially different from the actual buildings.
+To make them into credible flying saucers, the CGI renditions of the towers at Flushing Meadows, Corona Park, where the finale takes place, are substantially different from the actual buildings.
 Primarily, there are actually three structures of varying height, not two as shown in the film.
 Additionally, the saucer dish of the shortest tower intersects with the poles of the taller ones, and the dish of the mid-sized tower intersects with the pole of the largest one.
-Therefore, there is really only one complete saucer - on top of the tallest building.
-Moreover, the dish atop the highest tower is double the thickness of the shorter tower, not equal as depicted in the film.
+Therefore, there is really only one complete saucer, on top of the tallest building.
+Moreover, the dish atop the highest tower is double the thickness of the shorter tower, not equal, as depicted in the film.

-Much of the initial script drafts were set underground, with locations ranging from Kansas to Washington, D.C. and Nevada.
-Barry Sonnenfeld decided to change the location to New York City, because the director felt New Yorkers would be tolerant of aliens who behaved oddly while disguised.
+Much of the initial script drafts were set underground, with locations ranging from Kansas to Washington, D.C., and Nevada.
+Barry Sonnenfeld decided to change the location to New York City, because he felt New Yorkers would be tolerant of aliens who behaved oddly while disguised.
 He also felt much of the city's structures resembled flying saucers and rocket ships.